cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 }
 ```

-Here, I'm using a C++ template, I make a new "type" called **Function** which expect a C function to be passed then I just pass that value to [clone](http://man7.org/linux/man-pages/man2/clone.2.html).
+Here, I'm using a C++ template to create a new "generic type" called **Function** which will morph into a C function, then we pass function to [clone](http://man7.org/linux/man-pages/man2/clone.2.html), also we pass the flags as an integer.

 To use our function we just re-write our *main* function: